GeoEra-GIP/WP4-Semantics/Keyword Thesaurus/README.md

 The Keyword Thesaurus now contains all modifications as described under v1.1 above.

 **4) All concepts under a single concept scheme:**
 Now all concepts are modelled under a single concepts scheme "keyword".
-Search categories are properties (dbPedia/category attributes) of almost each concept.
+Search categories are available as properties (dbPedia/category attributes) of almost each concept.
+Additionally Search categories have been changed from concept schemes in v1 to top concepts in v2.